fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 > **fold** (also termed **reduce**...) are ... functions that analyze a recursive data structure and through use of a given combining operation, recombine the results of recursively processing its constituent parts, building up a return value.

-Lots of stuff to unpack there, but lets try to get to the gist of it
+Lots of stuff to unpack there, but let's try to get to the gist of it

-> **fold** is a function that goes trough a *Foldable* collection and accumulates a value using an *accumulating function* and then finally returns the accumulated value
+> **fold** is a function that goes through a *Foldable* collection and accumulates a value using an *accumulating function* and then finally returns the accumulated value

-To a shock to nobody, JavaScript has a native implementation of *fold* as well, its named *Array.prototype.reduce*.
+To a shock to nobody, JavaScript has a native implementation of *fold* as well, it's named *Array.prototype.reduce*.
 Once again we have to make the note that JS's *reduce/fold* can only fold arrays, *but it doesn't have to be tied down to just JS arrays*.
 A fold can be implemented for any data structure that can be classified as *Foldable*.

 > A data type is *Foldable* if we can implement some form of *fold* for it.
-But due to the nature of the *fold* operation, Foldables are usually list(array)-like or have a valid list-representation.
-While not strictly required, most *Foldables* tend to be *Functor* and  *Filterable* as well.
+But due to the nature of the *fold* operation, 'Foldable's are usually list(array)-like or have a valid list-representation.
+While not strictly required, most *'Foldable's* tend to be *Functor* and *Filterable* as well.
 This is because both *map* and *filter* can be implemented using *fold*.

 > Another note, there are many variations of *fold* out there.
-The essential functionality is the same but some implementation details change the nature and name of the fold.
+The essential functionality is the same, but some implementation details change the nature and name of the fold.
 In this article we will look at a left-fold as the native *reduce* method is a left-fold.
 This fold is also called *foldl* or *fold_left* in some languages and libraries.

 > Once again, disclaimer: JS reduce may not follow the spec of *fold* 100%.